Albert Okwuegbunam: Denver Broncos

 Okwuegbunam was selected by the Denver Broncos in the fourth round with the 118th overall pick in the 2020 NFL draft, reuniting with his former Missouri teammate, Drew Lock.
-He made his NFL debut in Week 6 of the 2020 season against the New England Patriots.
+He made his NFL debut in Week 6 of the season against the New England Patriots.
 He had two receptions for 45 yards in the 18–12 victory.
 He was placed on injured reserve on November 10, 2020, with a torn ACL.

 On October 9, 2021, Okwuegbunam was placed on injured reserve with a hamstring injury.
 He was activated on October 30.

 In 2022, Okwuegbunam played in 8 games for Denver, catching 10 passes for 95 yards and one touchdown.

 Philadelphia Eagles

 On August 29, 2023, Okwuegbunam was traded to the Philadelphia Eagles along with a 2025 seventh round pick for the Eagles’ 2025 sixth round pick.

 On February 23, 2024, Okwuegbunam signed a one-year contract extension with the Eagles.
 He was placed on injured reserve on August 27.
-He was released on November 5.
+Okwuegbunam was released by the Eagles on November 5.